paulienvoorter/IVIM3brain-NET/README.md

 ## Description
 This code synthesizes three-component IVIM decay curves.
 Several fitting algorithms are implemented to fit the IVIM model to these synthesized curves: least squares (LSQ), non-negative least squares (NNLS) and physics-informed neural networks (PI-NN).
-Several options for the PI-NN architecture and IVIM parameter constraints are possible.
+Several options for the PI-NN architecture and IVIM parameter constraints can be explored.

 ## Getting Started
 To directly run the code, we added a '.yml' file which can be run in anaconda.
 To create a conda environment with the '.yml' file enter the command below in the terminal: conda env create -f environment.yml